burrsutter/docker_tutorial/readme.md

     > Do make note of the IP address that is printed out, you will need it later.

     ![Alt text](/screenshots/start_sh_running.png?raw=true "start.sh running")

+    > If there are error messages (and there normally are for a brand new installation), read steps 1 through 6 for some alternative ways to get boot2docker up and happy

 1. You might also execute boot2docker commands from the Windows (DOS) Command Prompt aka "cmd.exe" and type